 Infant and Youth Sacraments

-First-time parents/guardians are asked to participate in a baptismal preparation class to update their understanding of baptism and the important responsibilities of Christian parenting.
-To schedule an initial interview and reserve a date for your child’s baptism, please contact Mark Donohoe by email or by calling the Parish Office.
-In order to secure the date you wish, we recommend that you inquire about booking at least two months in advance in order to leave time for your baptismal preparation class prior to the date.
-Baptismal preparation classes are held on the last Sunday of every month at 1:00 p.m.
+First-time parents/guardians are asked to participate in a baptismal preparation class to update their understanding of baptism and the significant responsibilities of Christian parenting.
+Baptismal preparation classes are held on the last Sunday of every month at 1:30 p.m. via Zoom.

 Are there any requirements in order to have my child baptized at Saint Cecilia Church?